corcor27/Introduction_to_R/_episodes/15-modules.md

 }
 ```
+Note: with logical variables, we don't have to check for equivalence (if (logical_variable) is if (TRUE/FALSE)).

 {:.input}

 {% include figure.html max-width="100%" file="/fig/ifflow2.png"
-alt="Flow diagrame for if condition" caption="Figure 2: Flow diagrame for an if, else condition" %}
+alt="Flow diagrame for if condition" caption="Figure 2: Flow diagram for an if, else condition" %}

+### Change the order
 Now change the rainfall variable to ‘FALSE’ and run the script again.

 ```